jihoon796/aws-tutorial/ec2-dependencies.md

-## Installing Tricky EC2 Dependencies
+## Installing Tricky Python Dependencies for Your AWS EC2 Instance

 **1. Install the following, in this order:**